KnightOS/OpenTI/README.md

 * TI-84+ SE
 * TI-84+ CSE

 And all the variations on that theme.
 This is just a library, it's up to you to use it.
+It runs on node.js or in a web browser.

 This software is not complete, or even usable.
 Your help would be great!